Monalika04/Monalika04/README.md

 <div align="center">

-### 💡 *"The goal is to turn data into information, and information into insight."* — Carly Fiorina
+### 💡 *Turning data into insights, and insights into impact.*

-⭐ If you find my work helpful, consider starring a repo!
+⭐ If you find my work helpful, consider starring a repository!

 </div>